brycewray/hugo-site/content/posts/2022/05/webmentions-yes-javascript-no.md

 Thus, after spending a long night and most of this day figuring it out, I present to you what I originally thought could be the world's only Hugo-based site which displays webmentions **without** requiring a single line of JavaScript, although [I later learned otherwise](https://gitlab.com/kaushalmodi/hugo-theme-refined/-/blob/master/layouts/partials/webmention_rcv.html) from fellow Hugo user [Kaushal Modi](https://twitter.com/kaushalmodi/).
 Also, I will confess to some pleasure in getting to trash all those `node_modules` folders I'd had to add just yesterday due to the dependencies on which the earlier, JS-based method relied.
 I'm no JS-hating purist but, hey, when you don't *need* all the extra weight, why keep it in the repo?

 When I have the code somewhat [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-er, I'll write  about it.
-In the meantime, I've left the following comment within the `webmentions-pipes` partial template I'm using to suck all this into each applicable post, just in case the curious happen to find that partial on the site repo:
+In the meantime, I've left the following comment within the `webmentions-rx` (formerly `webmentions-pipes`) partial template I'm using to suck all this into each applicable post, just in case the curious happen to find that partial on the site repo:

 ```go-html-template
 {{/*